 The Developing Educator Plan is for all administrators in their first three years with the district, teachers without Professional Teacher Status, and, at the discretion of the evaluator, educators in new assignments.

 The Self-directed Growth Plan is for all experienced educators rated Exemplary or Proficient.
-For educators whose impact on student learning is either moderate or high, the Educator Plan may be for up to two years.
-For educators whose impact on student learning is low, the Educator Plan shall be for one year and shall include one or more goals related to student learning developed on the basis of an analysis of the educator's professional practice.
+For educators whose impact on student learning is at least expected , the Educator Plan may be for up to two years.
+For all experienced educators rated Exemplary or Proficient whose impact on student learning is less than expected, the evaluator shall review and discuss the educator’s impact on student learning with the educator, and the Educator Plan shall be for one year and shall include one or more goals related to student learning developed on the basis of an analysis of the educator's professional practice.

 Directed Growth Plan for all experienced educators rated Needs Improvement.